Iuliia91/search_for_weather/README.md

 # search_for_weather
 https://iuliia91.github.io/search_for_weather/

 ## Implementation :
-- The project wrote on create-react-app;
+- The project is written on create-react-app;
 - For styling use Style Components + SASS;
+- For getting data to use external API;
+- Axios for fetching data;
-- Deploy project on gitHub;
+- Code of the project in branch "project-code";

+## Terms:

+- ability to search the weather of the city name;
+- if incorrect city name pop up message will inform;
+- user will get information about three days;
+- Today shows all information (icon, temperature, wind, precip, snow);
+- user can change the day by clicking on the button and looking more deeply information  at other days;